Irish coach Conlan 'strenuously denies' misconduct claims

 Irish Athletic Boxing Association coach John Conlan says he is co-operating with an investigation into allegations of misconduct against him.

-Conlan is a coach on the IABA's High Performance Unit team and has twice been with the Ireland team at the Olympic Games.
+Conlan is a coach on the IABA's High Performance Unit team and has twice travelled to the Olympic Games with Ireland.

 "Our client is co-operating fully with an ongoing IABA investigation," said Conlan's solicitor.